pylarco/diff-apply/docs/apply.md

-An analysis of the codebase has identified significant code duplication between the `search-replace.service.ts` and `multi-search-replace.service.ts` files.
-Both files contain nearly identical logic for calculating similarity, finding matches within the original content, and applying replacements while preserving indentation.

-To adhere to the DRY (Don't Repeat Yourself) principle and reduce the overall lines of code, the following refactoring has been performed:

-1. The `multi-search-replace.service.ts` is now considered the canonical implementation for this type of diff, as it handles the more complex case of multiple diff blocks.
-2. Its `applyDiff` method signature has been updated to accept a single `ApplyDiffParams` object, conforming to the `DiffStrategy` interface and improving consistency across the codebase.
-3. The `search-replace.service.ts` has been refactored into a lightweight wrapper.
-It now transforms its specific input format into the format expected by `multi-search-replace.service.ts` and delegates the actual diff application to it.
-4. The duplicated `getSimilarity` function and the core replacement logic are now centralized in `multi-search-replace.service.ts`, and `search-replace.service.ts` reuses them, eliminating redundant code.
+An analysis of your codebase revealed opportunities to apply the "Don't Repeat Yourself" (DRY) principle, particularly between the `search-replace.service.ts` and `multi-search-replace.service.ts` modules.
+The core search-and-replace logic was duplicated, with one service acting as a complex wrapper around the other.

+To address this, the logic has been consolidated into `multi-search-replace.service.ts`, which now intelligently handles both single-block and multi-block diffs based on the provided parameters.
+This eliminates redundant code and streamlines the process.
+The `search-replace.service.ts` has been simplified to a clean delegate, forwarding requests to the newly centralized logic.

-These changes significantly reduce code duplication, making the system easier to maintain and reason about, without altering any of the existing features.
+These changes significantly reduce code duplication and improve maintainability without altering the external behavior or features of your diffing strategies.

+Here are the isolated code changes for the affected files:

 ```typescript // src/strategies/multi-search-replace.service.ts
 // diff-apply-alvamind/src/strategies/multi-search-replace.service.ts